-The Rules of the House, adopted at the beginning of each new Congress, allow for the creation of Standing and Special and Select Committees.
+The Rules of the House, adopted at the beginning of each new Congress, allow for the creation of Standing, and Special and Select Committees.
 Before Members are assigned to Committees, each Committee's size and the proportion of Republicans to Democrats must be decided by the party leaders.
 The total number of Committee slots allotted to each party is approximately the same as the ratio between majority party and minority party Members in the full Chamber.

-The House's 21 Standing and Special and Select Committees have different legislative jurisdictions.
+The House's 20 Standing and five Select Committees have different legislative jurisdictions.
 Each considers bills and issues and recommends measures for consideration by the House.
 Committees also have oversight responsibilities to monitor agencies, programs, and activities within their jurisdictions, and in some cases in areas that cut across Committee jurisdictions.
+Joint Committees consist of Members from both Houses of Congress.
 Current Joint Committees include the Joint Economic Committee, the Joint Committee on the Library, the Joint Committee on Printing, and the Joint Committee on Taxation.

-The Committee of the Whole House is a Committee of the House on which all Representatives serve and which meets in the House Chamber for the consideration of measures from the Union calendar.
+The Committee of the Whole House is a Committee of the House on which all Representatives serve and which meets in the House Chamber for the consideration of measures from the Union Calendar.